 Montana is famous for its mountains and fishing streams, but much of the eastern third of the state is badlands, sandstone hills sculpted for millennia by wind and water.
 Next to the town of Glendive is Makoshika State Park, home to some of the most fascinating and bizarre rock formations in the state.
 The name Makoshika (Ma-ko’-shi-ka) is a variant spelling of a Lakota phrase meaning ‘bad land’ or ‘bad earth’.

-After receiving a B.A. at Rocky Mountain College in Billings and conducting post-graduate work at the University of Montana, Dale moved to Santa Fe, New Mexico.
-There he began to market his work with Santa Fe Society of Artists, Artist Equity, and Rio Grande Artists Co-op.
-Besides participating in the outdoor art market, Dale also exhibited in regional and online galleries.
-After eleven years in Santa Fe, Dale moved to Abiquiu, New Mexico, and spent the next eight years painting the desert badlands that were once home to Georgia O’Keefe.
-Today Dale lives in Helena, Montana where he continues with his creative endeavors.
+Born in Eastern Montana, Dale Beckman continued to earn a B.A. at Rocky Mountain College in Billings and conducted post-graduate work at the University of Montana.
+Following graduation, Beckman moved to Santa Fe, New Mexico, exhibiting in regional and online galleries.
+After eleven years in Santa Fe, Dale moved to Abiquiu, New Mexico, and spent the next eight years painting the desert badlands.
+He now continues his art practice in Helena, Montana.